Frequently Asked Questions

 Q: Would a live examination be better than JVN imaging?

-A: The conventional and most prevalent method of evaluating diabetic patients for retinopathy is a dilated retinal examination by an ophthalmologist or optometrist.
+A: The conventional and most prevalent method of evaluating diabetic patients for retinopathy has been a dilated retinal examination by an ophthalmologist or optometrist.
 However, the gold standard for establishing the level of diabetic retinopathy is a photographic method established by the Early Treatment Diabetic Retinopathy Study (ETDRS).
-The JVN has been proven to hold a high level of concordance with the ETDRS.
-For this reason IHS statistical methods tally a JVN examination as equivalent to a conventional live examination.
-However, all supra-threshold JVN readings are referred for live examination to confirm or rule-out the need for referral for treatment.
+IHS-JVN has been proven to have equivalency with the ETDRS.
+For this reason, an IHS-JVN examination may be viewed as equivalent to a conventional live examination for the purpose of detecting diabetic retinopathy.

 Q: Does and IHS-JVN examination replace a complete eye exam?